 I am just like you.

 I worry about my figure, my relationship with my husband, my friends, my family, and whether or not I will ever be able to have all of my dreams and desires come true.
 I started thinking that if I had these worries, that at least one other person felt the same way.
 I wanted others to know that they were not alone, and that with some education, self confidence, and determination, I could not only help myself, I could help some one else as well.
-So I am putting my knowledge and education as a Nurse, Woman, Wife, Daughter, Sister, Friend, and a Slumber Parties Consultant to work for the greater good.
+So I am putting my knowledge and education as a Nurse, Woman, Wife, Daughter, Sister, Friend, and tenure as a Slumber Parties Consultant to work for the greater good.

 I have made it my mission to educate, and to help people believe that they are more than what the scale or magazines say.

 I wanted to become a Nurse at an early age, because I've always wanted to help people.
-As a Slumber Parties Consultant, I use my formal education and years of clinical experience to help women know how they can overcome feeling like a complete slug and find their way to feeling sassy and sexy.
+As a Slumber Parties Consultant, I used my formal education and years of clinical experience to help women know how they can overcome feeling like a complete slug and find their way to feeling sassy and sexy.
 Our intimacy quotient is not measured by how we compare to the runway models.